vigour-io/brisky/README.md

 #### The `tag`

-The tag field allows you to render normal DOM elements on your page.
+The tag field allows you to render normal DOM elements.
 By default, every object you render to the DOM is a `div`.
 You change this by defining a `tag` type, e.g. `tag: 'section'`.

 ```js
 const render = require('brisky/render')